nasa/Common-Metadata-Repository/job-utilities/job-router/README.md

 {
     "service": "service-name",
     "endpoint": "job-endpoint",
-    "target": "single-or-not"
+    "single-target": true/false
 }

-service - The service that the job needs to be run for (Bootstrap, Ingest, Search, etc.) endpoint - The endpoint for the job to be run (i.e, if the service is "bootstrap" and the KMS cache needs to be refreshed, the endpoint is "caches/refresh/kms") target - Some jobs need to run on a single instance of a service, others need to be run on all instances of a service. "single" will run on a single instance,
+service - The service that the job needs to be run for (Bootstrap, Ingest, Search, etc.) endpoint - The endpoint for the job to be run (i.e, if the service is "bootstrap" and the KMS cache needs to be refreshed, the endpoint is "caches/refresh/kms") single-target - Some jobs need to run on a single instance of a service, others need to be run on all instances of a service. true will run on a single instance,
-         anything else will hit each instance
+                false will hit each instance